qqnumber2/ENFIRE_UI_Testing_Toolkit/README.md

 - **AutomationIds appear as “Window”**: ensure `automation/manifest/automation_ids.json` is up to date.
 The recorder intentionally discards generic ids; if none remain, playback reverts to coordinates.
 See the log for `Semantic metadata skipped` messages.
 - **Semantic playback falls back to coordinates**: confirm `Use Automation IDs` and `Prefer semantic assertions` toggles are enabled, pywinauto is installed, and the ENFIRE window matches the regex configured in Settings.
+- **Unable to locate ENFIRE window**: double-check Settings → Target Application regex against the actual window title (use the Automation Inspector or `Get-Process ENFIRE | Select MainWindowTitle`) and run UI Testing with the same elevation as ENFIRE.
 - **Bug note generation reports missing files**: check that the underlying screenshots exist (e.g., `images/.../0_000O.png`).
 The summariser skips drafts when evidence is absent.
 - **Packaging fails preflight**: review the console output for compile/test errors.
 Fix the underlying issue before distributing the installer.
 - **Appium backend**: if switching to Appium in Settings, make sure `appium` is available on PATH and the capabilities JSON is configured (see `docs/tools/appium_capabilities.py`).
 The semantic context will fall back to UIA if attachment fails.